dsebastien/obsidian-update-time/README.md

 This Obsidian plugin updates the front matter in your notes to include the creation and last update dates/times.
 Once the plugin is installed and enabled, it will automatically add/update the properties in your metadata.

-This plugin is a simplified fork of the [update-time-on-edit plugin](https://github.com/beaussan/update-time-on-edit-obsidian).
+This plugin is a simplified reimplementation of the [update-time-on-edit plugin](https://github.com/beaussan/update-time-on-edit-obsidian).
 It was created because the original plugin did not work with Obsidian Publish (cfr this issue: https://github.com/beaussan/update-time-on-edit-obsidian/issues/75)

 ## Features